Table of Contents

 The benefits of job architecture upgrades are substantial and include:

-• Generates a better understanding of individual strengths and capabilities.
+- Generates a better understanding of individual strengths and capabilities.
 Skills can be acquired across multiple years, organizations, jobs, and social, volunteer, and educational experiences, and as such, are often not observed, exercised, or understood in an employee’s current or recent work roles.
 Skills-based strategies allow individuals to claim (and provide evidence of) skills developed and refined in previous experiences unrelated to their current role or duties.
 It also provides a more robust way to locate expertise that would otherwise (and is often) hidden and inaccessible to leaders.

-• Creates a deeper and more detailed understanding of skill and talent gaps.
+- Creates a deeper and more detailed understanding of skill and talent gaps.
 Skills-based job architecture upgrades provide a better view of the aggregated skills (and their spread across the organization) and the resulting talent supply, against which internal supply vs. demand assessments can be conducted.
 It also provides unique insights into where overlaps of common skills occur across job families, enabling potential opportunities to reallocate talent as business needs emerge and change.

-• Lessens the dependence on hiring in restricted labor markets.
+- Lessens the dependence on hiring in restricted labor markets.
 A skills-based approach creates the foundation for a long-awaited opening of doors to greater internal mobility.
 It supports employees' promotion and advancement aspirations, creates a culture of continuous development, and enables the increased hiring of earlier-career workers (as replacements) at a lower salary/wage level who can subsequently be encultured and developed into the next generation of workers.

 Elements of a skills-based job architecture

-Skills library and taxonomy
+1. Skills library and taxonomy

-2. Acquiring access to an existing database and selecting those that do or might apply to the work conducted.
+- Acquiring access to an existing database and selecting those that do or might apply to the work conducted.
 These are available as embedded resources in some commercially available HR or Talent systems and can alternatively be accessed through sites such as the free, open, crowd-sourced Lightcast.io.
 They require curation for the larger organization, often involving a review by managers and experts across functions.

-3. Using AI or specialized APIs (application programming interfaces) that scour job descriptions, job postings, resumes, employee profiles, performance reviews, individual development plans, and other related documents to develop a listing of skills.
+- Using AI or specialized APIs (application programming interfaces) that scour job descriptions, job postings, resumes, employee profiles, performance reviews, individual development plans, and other related documents to develop a listing of skills.

-Skills mapping
+2. Skills mapping

-Job profiles or descriptions
+3. Job profiles or descriptions

 These skills-based versions go beyond the traditional job description and outline the skills, abilities, and capabilities required to succeed.
-They emphasize the skills and level of proficiency necessary to excel in a role and are more common now that college degrees are no longer needed in many roles.
+They emphasize the skills and proficiency levels necessary to excel in a role and are more common now that college degrees are no longer required in many roles.
 They clarify essential or minimum skills, associated proficiency levels, and preferred or valuable skills that may differentiate top candidates from those meeting only the basic requirements.
 These may include categories of skills required for the role, such as:

-• Technical skills
+- Technical skills

-• Behavioral or soft skills
+- Behavioral or soft skills

-• Critical vs. secondary skills
+- Critical vs. secondary skills

-• Certifications and credentials
+- Certifications and credentials

-• Other experiential requirements
+- Other experiential requirements

 The skills should be articulated and documented with descriptions of measurable or observable behaviors (e.g., “Ability to conduct a performance improvement discussion with empathy, constructive approach, respectful language, and specified plans and timelines for meeting job requirements.”).

-Employee profiles
+4. Employee profiles

 Skills cataloging is not unique or new to employees in some industries, such as consulting or public accounting, and those workers are subject to regular project assignment rotations, related suitability/matching assessments, and valuation based on the breadth and/or depth of skills and expertise.
 As a result, a two-step process is recommended for generating and maintaining updated views of each employee’s skills and skill proficiency levels.

-• Beginner, Advanced Beginner, Intermediate, Advanced, and Expert
+- Beginner, Advanced Beginner, Intermediate, Advanced, and Expert

-• Aware of, Trained, Applied, Proficient, and Mastery
+- Aware, Trained, Applied, Proficient, and Mastery

 In the validation phase, confirmation of skill and level of proficiency is most robust when validated by an external source(s).
 This can be achieved through managerial skill ratings during annual performance reviews or development planning activities, through skills or capability tests (stand-alone or embedded in training programs), or by earning professional certifications.

-Technology integration
+5. Technology integration

 Challenges and considerations in skills-based job architecture upgrades

-1. Valuation of skills
+Valuation of skills

-2. Process redesign
+Process redesign

-3. Cultural transformation
+Cultural transformation

-Job architecture upgrades related to skills-based vs. traditional job-based pay structures, assessments, performance evaluations, promotions, and cross-organizational and -functional transfers will need to be addressed.
+Job architecture upgrades related to skills-based vs. traditional job-based pay structures, assessments, performance evaluations, promotions, and cross-organizational and functional transfers will need to be addressed.
 The use of leading change management strategies and approaches is essential, as such a change will impact every employee in the organization, from the CEO to entry-level workers.

-4. Ethical and transparent data management
+Ethical and transparent data management

 Relevant Practices & Tools